andreas-mausch/andreas-mausch.github.io/blog/_posts/2017-12-11-samsung-s4-adhoc-on-lineage14.1.md

 thinktube.com created patches for CM 11 and 12.
 These patches included a GUI to select/create a WiFi Ad-Hoc network, but also [patched the bcmdhd driver](http://www.thinktube.com/files/android-ibss/patches/kernel-samsung-tuna-0001-bcmdhd-Enable-Ad-Hoc-IBSS-mode.patch).
-Please check there page here for details:
+Please check their page here for details:

 [http://www.thinktube.com/android-tech/46-android-wifi-ibss](http://www.thinktube.com/android-tech/46-android-wifi-ibss)